 ** Do you want to learn how to use Appreciative Inquiry?
-You can now apply for a place on the pilot for Practical Appreciative inquiry online course! (starts 27th January 2019) **
+You can now apply for a place on the next Practical Appreciative inquiry online course! **

 Appreciative Inquiry (AI) is a way of looking at organisational change which focuses on identifying and doing more of what is already working, rather than looking for problems and trying to fix them.
 It makes rapid strategic change possible by focusing on the core strengths of an organisation and then using those strengths to reshape the future.